-Nature Adventures from Little Ray
+Nature Lessons from Little Ray

-Animals may not look as people expect.
+Animal surprises include unexpected appearances.
 They may be bigger or smaller than imagined.
 Viewing them through swim masks and binoculars may distort dimensions or colors.

-Surprises are the nature of every beast.
+Animal surprises are the nature of every beast.
 Carnivores on land and at sea are fast, strong, and wily.
 Claws, teeth, barbs, horns, toxins and/or electric shock improve their survival abilities.

 Did You Know?